NUSTARS/launch-vehicle/README.md

 ```
 Alternatively you could download the zip folder for the code

+Make sure to install required dependencies for Python scripts, which are probably just numpy and matplotlib

 ## `plot_flight_data.py`
 Reads in and plots flight data from the chosen CSV file containing
 flight data from MissileWorks RRC3 altimeters.